Wamba, Haut-Uele

-Wamba is a town in Haut-Uele province of the Democratic Republic of the Congo.
-It is the administrative center of Wamba territory.
+Wamba is a town in Haut-Uele province of the Democratic Republic of the Congo that is the administrative centre of Wamba Territory.

 Location and people

-The area around Wamba consists of a rainforest-derived mosaic of dry, swamp, and secondary forest, with cultivated fields.
+The area around Wamba consists of a rainforest-derived mosaic of dry, swamp and secondary forest with cultivated fields.

 Altitude is between 370 m and 430 m.
 Annual rainfall is around 2000 mm.

-Both Wamba and nearby Mungbere are inaccessible due to the very poor roads in the region.
+Both Wamba and nearby Mungbere are inaccessible because of the very poor roads in the region.

 History

 The Apostolic Vicariate of Wamba was established in 1949 and was promoted to the Diocese of Wamba in 1959.

 During the Simba Rebellion, in December 1964 rebels held 250 white hostages in Wamba.
 Two mercenary rescue columns reached the town at the end of the year.
 They found that 28 whites had been brutally killed, mostly Belgians, including the Bishop Monsignor Joseph-Pierre Albert Wittebols.
 121 whites were still alive, mainly Greeks who had provided cash and cooperated with the rebels in exchange for their lives.